 If you would like to join SABBA or need to renew your membership print off the membership form and mail the form and membership fees to the indicated address.

-UFE in Saskatchewan
+Other Oganizations in Saskatchewan

 SABBA is a non-profit volunteer organization here in Saskatchewan to promote the sports of Bodybuilding, Physique, Figure, Fitness and Bikini.
 It is the only onganization in the province that is affiliated to the IFBB and the only organization that will qualify competitors to the CBBF National Championships and their shot at an IFBB pro card.
 All money that SABBA makes is used to improve the sport within the province.

 All these other associations are private for profit businesses based somewhere else for the purpose of running competitions.
 Becoming a Pro athlete in any of these organizations would allow competitors to compete in any affiliated designated Pro divisions, however would eliminate them from being able to further compete within the IFBB stream because of the pro status.

 Having said all this, SABBA does not restrict any of our members from competing in events put on by other organizations.
 All SABBA members are free to compete in any contest available to them.